1408: String-Matching-in-an-Array

 string to a main

-string,
+string, one

-comparison from the first character of sub
+from the first character of sub

 .
-However,
+However, this does not

-may already match; the KMP
+already match; the KMP algorithm aims to

-algorithm aims to skip these unnecessary
+skip these unnecessary

 comparisons.